glg-ai-tools/Disagree2Agree/scaffold/README.md

 # - migrations/ → src/migrations/

 # This is a placeholder to document the planned move.
 Actual file moves will be performed next.

+---

+**WARNING:** Do not store secrets (such as API keys) in this repository.
+Use environment variables or a secrets manager, and remove any secrets from your commit history before pushing to GitHub.

+---